vrijraj/vue-todo-localstorage/README.md

 # Building a ToDo App with Vue 3 and localStorage
-Learn to build a ToDo application using Vue 3's Composition API and localStorage for data persistence.
+In this codelab, we'll build a modern, interactive Todo application using Vue 3's Composition API and local storage for data persistence.
+The app features a clean, user-friendly interface where users can add, complete, and delete tasks, with tasks automatically saving to the browser's localStorage.
+We'll implement filtering capabilities to view all, active, or completed tasks, and style everything using CSS variables for consistent theming.

 ![Vue todo codelab](https://github.com/user-attachments/assets/4a63d1da-038e-474c-82b5-b0ad3e2e24f5)

 ## Codelab: [Click here](https://gradus.dev/labs/building-a-todo-app-with-vue-3-and-localstorage-VbdrUH)

 ### What you'll build
 1. A fully functional ToDo app